Mandar Syah: Accession

-Kaicili (prince) Tahubo, the later Mandar Syah, was only a few years old when his father Sultan Mudafar Syah I passed away in 1627.
+Kaicili (prince) Tahubo, the later Mandar Syah, was only a few years old when his father Sultan Mudafar Syah I died in 1627.
 He had two older brothers, Kaicili Kalamata and Kaicili Manilha, and was therefore not a likely candidate for the Ternatan throne.
-An older kinsman, Hamza ruled as Sultan from 1627 to 1648 when he passed away without sons.
+An older kinsman, Hamza ruled as Sultan from 1627 to 1648 when he died without sons.
 Now the grandees of the kingdom wanted Manilha to be their new ruler, while Muslim clerics preferred Kalamata.
 However, the VOC, whose influence in the affairs of Ternate was on the rise, insisted that the youngest brother Tahubo should be installed since he had been raised under the supervision of the Dutch governors in Ternate.
 The Ternatan elite was less than pleased, and so Tahubo, who took the title Sultan Mandar Syah, was even more dependent on Dutch goodwill than his two predecessors.
 His Dutch leanings can be seen from the names that he gave a few of his sons: Prince Amsterdam, Prince Rotterdam.